 Steel shipping container homes are strong, safe, and eco-friendly.

-Looking for an inexpensive backyard office or a small cabin in the woods?
+Looking for an inexpensive backyard office or a tiny house in the woods?
 Check out the growing field of container architecture, which offers container homes constructed from reused shipping containers.
-Builders today offer prefab container homes; there are also plans and kits that allow you to customize a container house.
+Builders today offer prefab container homes; there are also plans and kits that allow you to build a custom container house.
 A large house built from shipping containers ranges in price from $150,000 to $175,000, about half the price per square foot of a conventional home.
 Dimensions for a standard size Intermodal Steel Building Unit (ISBU) are 40-by-8-by-8 feet; 20-foot containers also are available.
-Steel containers typically cost from $1,400 to $4,000, and customizing a container home with electricity, plumbing, windows and other options can cost from $50 to $150 per hour.
-Anyone considering a container home also should take into account the cost of the land and a foundation upon which the container will be placed.
+Steel shipping containers typically cost from $1,400 to $4,000, and customizing a container home with electricity, plumbing, windows and other options can cost from $50 to $150 per hour.
+Anyone considering a container house also should take into account the cost of the land and a foundation upon which the container will be placed.

 In North Charleston, SC, Tampa Armature Works (TAW) and local contractors quickly and easily constructed a container house, blending it perfectly into the surrounding neighborhood.
-They used four 40′ x 8′ x 8′ ISBUs laid side-by-side to create a three-bedroom, 1,280-square-foot home without a hint of its original corrugated-steel exterior.
+They used four 40′ x 8′ x 8′ ISBUs laid side-by-side to create a three-bedroom home, measuring 1,280 square feet, without a hint of its original corrugated-steel exterior of the container.

-TAW uses Supertherm insulative coating, which is sprayed on both sides of the remaining container walls to prepare the house for heating and cooling loads.
+TAW uses Supertherm insulative coating, which is sprayed on both sides of the remaining container walls to prepare the house to save on energy that is used to heat and cool the house.
 Supertherm is a high-performance, four-part ceramic coating that carries an R value of R-19 and adheres to the steel surface of the shipping containers.
 “It really worked,” says Shannon Locklair, project superintendent for the North Charleston house.
 “We had an open house one day when it was 85 or 90 degrees out and the air was at least 10 to 20 degrees cooler inside.
 This was before we had even installed the windows.”

 Attaching the Home to its Foundation